eboody/myev/README.md

 # Key Remapper

-Key Remapper is a powerful and flexible tool for remapping keyboard keys on Linux systems.
+Key Remapper is a powerful and flexible tool for remapping keyboard keys on Linux systems with an emphasis on Wayland support.
 It allows you to customize your keyboard layout, create complex key mappings, and enhance your typing experience.

 ## Features

+- Wayland support
 - Remap any key to another key
 - Configure different actions for tap and hold events
 - Easy-to-use TOML configuration file